fabiolamayorga/NanoDegreeReact/readable/README.md

 ## Access The API Server

 To accesss the backend server in your code, we have stored the URL to the API server in the environment variable `REACT_APP_BACKEND` which you can access in your code using `process.env.REACT_APP_BACKEND`.
 You can see this in action in `frontend/src/App.js` in `componentDidMount`.

+## Navigation
+- The side list of items allows the user to go to the each of the categories of the project.
+- Clicking the titles of the each Post will redirect the user to see the details of that specific post.